laszloszurok/hugo-website/content/blog/dwm-rice.md

 ## Statusbar padding
 I have a little extra padding around my icons in the bar to make sure the window idicator does not cover them.
 To be able to set the padding apply the
-[statuspadding](https://dwm.suckless.org/patches/statuspadding/) patch.
+{{< target-blank title="statuspadding" url="https://dwm.suckless.org/patches/statuspadding/" >}} patch.
 Then you will be able to set the padding in config.def.h like this:
 ```c
 static const int horizpadbar = 0; /* horizontal padding for statusbar */
 static const int vertpadbar  = 7; /* vertical padding for statusbar */